justinlautner/Yahoo-Stocks/README.md

 # Yahoo-Stocks
-A program that returns the stocks of the company inputted by the user, using Yahoo Finance as a source.
+A program that returns the stocks of the company inputted by the user, using the Yahoo Finance api.